Shipping from China to Nigeria

 · Cost of Shipping 20ft Container from China to Nigeria

-If you are shipping a 20ft container from China, you will have to pay the following charges from different ports in China
+If you are shipping a 20ft container from China, better you give us details for a quick quote.

 · Cost of Shipping 40ft Container from China to Nigeria